SIGN IN to access Harper’s Magazine

 • Your subscription number (after “PRS” on your mailing label).

-Who do I contact about a billing problem? (?)
+Who do I contact about a billing problem? (back ?)

-How do I access the Harper’s archive? (?)
+How do I create a login to access the Harper’s archive? (back ?)

 If you’ve provided us with an email address and password, you can log in using the box at the top left of any page on Harpers.org.

-How do I find out my account number? (?)
+How do I find out my account number? (back ?)

 Your account number is the ten-digit number shown after the letters PRS on your mailing label:

-Why don’t my old username and password work? (?)
+Why don’t my old username and password work? (back ?)

 Until October 2012, we maintained a separate user database for Harpers.org.
 We couldn’t transfer your old password because we had heavily encrypted it for security reasons.
 We apologize for the inconvenience, but guarantee you a smoother experience when you want to renew, update your subscription, or read articles on Harpers.org in the future.